At a Glance

 Transplantation Site

-The islet transplantation site—the patients’ abdominal muscle—appears to be the first in a human trial.
+The islet transplantation site—the patients’ abdominal muscle—is uncommon in human trials, but there is growing interest.
 The site allows for regular monitoring of implanted CiPSCs via ultrasounds and MRIs.
 Different sites for islet transplantation have been investigated at length by diabetes researchers, namely the liver and omentum.
 Transplantation sites cannot perfectly mimic the hospitality of a fully functioning pancreas, so researchers must ensure the new site allows cells to receive enough oxygen and blood flow to survive.

 This same threat exists for all islet transplantation sites.
 Cells must have immediate access to blood and oxygen to survive in the short-term, and the ability for cells to survive long-term without declining in function.
 Although the cells have survived in this new site thus far, success cannot be determined until more time has passed.